Bdwrds/flask_trials/readme.md

 ## training_model.py
 Using keras to train a bidirectional LSTM on the IMDB sentiment classifciation task.
 Source: https://raw.githubusercontent.com/keras-team/keras/master/examples/imdb_bidirectional_lstm.py

 Save the model.

 ## supporting_processing.py
-pickle the imdb dictionary lookup for new new data.
+pickle the imdb dictionary lookup for new data.

 ## model_deploy.py
 Creating a basic api with flask.